acse-srm3018/DeeplearningProxy/README.md

 ## Models Comparsion and choosing

 We trained different CNN models to compare them and find the best ones based on their performance.
-The models we trained is Recurrent Residual-U-Net same as what has been used in this [work](https://github.com/soloist96/2D-recurrent-R-U-Net-surrogate-for-dynamic-flows).
+The models we trained are Recurrent Residual-U-Net (RR U-Net) and attention residual recurrent U-net (A RR U-Net) same as what has been used in this [work](https://github.com/soloist96/2D-recurrent-R-U-Net-surrogate-for-dynamic-flows).

 The images of performance of different models on original datasets can be find under [images](https://github.com/acse-srm3018/DeeplearningProxy/tree/main/images) directory.
 We used transfer learning on pretrained models to develop our models.
 Based on the comparison of the accuracy and loss of the training and validation data, the ... and ... models were idetified as the best.